skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Walk to the left along the water to reach the left area of Bran Bal; enter the building on the left.
 * After the scenes, enter the doorway at the top of the area.
-* Go down the stairs and pick up the Elixir at the bottom of the screen, then speak with the girl nearby; follow her back up the stairs
+* Go down the stairs and pick up the Elixir at the bottom of the screen, then speak with the girl nearby; follow her back up the stairs.
 <br/>

 * As Eiko, pick up the Elixir in the back of the room.